Is Nike Stock Cheap?

-Nike's (NYSE:NKE) stock price has started to turn a corner after a difficult year, but don't get too excited--it's still not cheap.
+Nike's (NYSE:NKE) stock price has started to turn a corner after a difficult year, but don't get too excited - it's still not cheap.
 Nike is one of the largest and best known sports brands.
 The history of the company is truly impressive and investors looking for dividend growth would rightly be attracted to its mid-teens average annual dividend hikes.
 But even after a hard year for the stock, Nike's shares aren't priced to buy.

 Storied stock

 There's no denying that the story behind Nike is the stuff of legends.
 From selling shoes out of the back of a car to one of the world's most respected and powerful sports brands.
-And along the way investors have been well rewarded by price gains and regular dividend hikes.
-Everything that Nike touches doesn't turn to gold, but it has a strong enough position in the sports industry that it is a global leader in most of the arena's it cares to play in.
+And along the way, investors have been well rewarded by price gains and regular dividend hikes.
+Everything that Nike touches doesn't turn to gold, but it has a strong enough position in the sports industry that it is a global leader in most of the arenas it cares to play in.

 That said, Nike isn't as nimble as some of the industry's newer entrants.
 Under Armour (NYSE:UAA), for example, has turned out to be a material competitive upstart.
 It started in clothing, but has been reaching into Nike strongholds like shoes.
 But that's hardly the only company that's grown quickly in recent years.
 This is a problem for Nike because its size means it has to defend itself from existing competitors and upstarts trying to eat away at the giant.
-And at the same time Nike has to build new businesses to compete in emerging niches.
-That best example of that last issue is Lululemon (NASDAQ:LULU), which prompted Nike to open Athleta.
+And at the same time, Nike has to build new businesses to compete in emerging niches.
+The best example of that last issue is Lululemon (NASDAQ:LULU), which prompted Nike to open Athleta.

 Such competitive threats have been a notable concern for investors all year long, helping to push Nike's shares down as much as 20% at one point this year.
-Although it's made back some of the lost ground, and was only off about 15% or so around Christmas time, Nike is still 22% or so below its mid 2015 highs.
+Although it's made back some of the lost ground, and was only off about 15% or so around Christmas time, Nike is still 22% or so below its mid-2015 highs.

 For a company with a storied name, a 15-year history of annual dividend increases, and a 10-year average annual dividend growth rate of 16% or so, the price weakness since mid-2015 is worth a closer look.
 Unfortunately, Nike still doesn't appear to be a great deal.